Teaching with Python

-At Wartburg College we have been using Python extensively in our curriculm since 1998.
+At Wartburg College we have been using Python extensively in our curriculum since 1998.
 We have found it to be a near-ideal first language and a useful tool throughout the curriculum.
-You can find out all about Python at http://www.python.org.
-This page has links to some of my materials.
+I am convinced from my experiences that Python is a much better for teaching than languages such as Java, C++, or Ada.
+If you are interested in learning why, check out some of my papers and presentations.

 Python as a First Language